 Our professional internship program provides an opportunity to apply and build on your academic knowledge while you advance your skills in the workplace.
 As a member of our team, you’ll have the opportunity to participate in the progress of our facilities master plan.
-With the Nicholas Recreation Center expected to open in early 2020, we still have two more facilities to design.
+With the Nicholas Recreation Center expected to open in 2020, we still have two more facilities to design.
 Help us leave a legacy not only here in Madison but in the field of campus recreation and wellbeing.
 Plus, you’ll get to work alongside one of the fastest growing, future-thinking, creatively-inclined professional teams in the country.

 We’re more than a building.
 We’re building a movement, and we want you to join us.

 We currently do not have any open summer internships.
 Opportunities for summer 2020 will be posted this winter.

 Summer interns join our team for 8 – 10 weeks between May and August.
 Responsibilities will be mostly project-based and offer opportunities to develop specific skills related to your career interests.